What is Man’oushe?

-What is Man’oushe?
-Manoushe (as it’s also spelled) is a Lebanese street food, a popular breakfast that is eaten on the go, crispy on the outside, slightly chewy on the inside, and topped with the most aromatic of spice blends – za’atar.
+Manoushe (as it’s also spelled) is a Levantine street food, a popular breakfast that is eaten on the go, crispy on the outside, slightly chewy on the inside, and topped with the most aromatic of spice blends – za’atar in olive oil.

-I’ve not been to Lebanon (yet), but I’ve been lucky enough to have enjoyed the real thing in 2 very cosmopolitan cities: Paris and London.
+I’ve been lucky enough to have enjoyed this most delicious of breads in many cities in the Levantine, including Dubai and Tel Aviv.
+And also in 2 very cosmopolitan cities: Paris and London.

 Imagine my delight upon chancing on a manoushe stand in Paris the last couple of times I was there.
 Ok, that second time, I did seek it out!
 And boy, as much as I love freshly made French crêpes, that trip, I stuffed myself silly with all sorts of manakish (مناقيش the plural), with nary a sniff of pancake to be had!

 In London, while we have so many supposedly Lebanese joints selling the usual kebabs and all, the only place that sells beautifully made manaqeesh is the dubiously named Shakeshuka Restaurant, a Palestinian and Lebanese eatery.
 Forget the name, because the food here is absolutely delicious, it’s difficult not to want to set up camp there everytime I’m in town.

 Fancy a (very) simplified Arabic pronunciation lesson?